 Austrian silent film star Mia May (1884-1980) was one of the first divas of the German cinema.
 During and after the First World War, she became the subject of countless early film star postcards.
-The rather matronly but graceful actress starred in many silent films of her husband, producer-writer-director Joe May.
-Her only daughter, the lovely Eva May, committed suicide after a promising film career of her own.
+The rather matronly but graceful actress was married to the Austrian film producer and director Joe May and appeared in 44 silent films between 1912 and 1924.
+Mia May was the managing director of the May-Film GmbH, which was founded in 1915 and cut and wrote several of her husband's films.
+Their only daughter, the lovely Eva May, committed suicide after a promising film career of her own.

 German postcard by Rotophot in the Film Sterne series, no. 71/2.
 Photo: Karl Schenker, Berlin / May Film.

-In 1916 she starred in the first film of the Mia May series, Die Sünde der Helga Arndt/The Sin of Helga Arndt (Joe May, 1916).
-It made Mia a diva of the German cinema, and as Hans J. Wollstein writes at AllMovie: "Mia May rivaled Henny Porten and the great Asta Nielsen in popularity."
+Her most successful productions were made by her husband, such as the Stuart Webbs detective film Die geheimnisvolle Villa (Joe May, 1914) starring Ernst Reicher, which was also their daughter Eva May's film debut.
+In 1915, Joe May founded the film company May-Film GmbH, which Mia May became managing director of.
+Their popular screen escapism included Arme Eva Maria / Poor Eva Maria (Joe May, 1916) with Harry Liedtke, and the Joe Deebs detective films featuring Max Landa.
+In 1916, she starred in the first film of the Mia May series, the melodrama Die Sünde der Helga Arndt / The Sin of Helga Arndt (Joe May, 1916).
+It made Mia a diva of the German cinema, and as Hans J. Wollstein noted at AllMovie: "Mia May rivalled Henny Porten and the great Asta Nielsen in popularity."

 German postcard by Rotophot in the Film Sterne series, no. 105/5, 1916-1919.
 Photo: Becker & Maass, Berlin / May Film.